Framed BPS States

 Then quotient of $\CM_{mx}$ by $\IZ_2$ produces $\CM_1$, by $\tilde \IZ_2$ produces $\CM_2$ and by the diagonal $\IZ_2$ produces $\CM_3$.

 How do these manifolds compare with the expected moduli space of solutions of a Hitchin system?
-We will see now how $\CM_1$ is the standard moduli space of a $SU(2)$ Hitchin system, but $\CM_{mx}$ is a natural extension of that.
-This example suggests that the story for the case with irregular singularities might be a bit more complicated than for the case with regular singularities: for example, even in genus zero there may be choices of gauge group and of $\CM_\CL$.
+We will see now that $\CM_1$ is the standard moduli space of a $SU(2)$ Hitchin system, but $\CM_{mx}$ is a natural extension of that.
+This example suggests that the story for the case with irregular singularities might be a bit more complicated than for the case with regular singularities: even when $C$ has genus zero, there may be choices of gauge group and of $\CM_\CL$.